-The National Assembly would in the future be able to take decisions on issues such as whether there should be Police and Crime Commissioners or a single Welsh police force. would be for the National Assembly of Wales to determine.
+The National Assembly would in the future be able to take decisions on issues such as whether there should be Police and Crime Commissioners or a single Welsh police force.

-TWe would however expect that the Welsh police forces would continue to have independent day to day operational responsibility; and interoperability with other continues to have independent day to day operational responsibility; and interoperability with other police forces and emergency services would be maintained.
+The Welsh police forces would continue to have independent day to day operational responsibility; and interoperability with other police forces and emergency services would be maintained.